A Communication-First Account of Explanation: Preliminaries: Context and Causation

-As highlighted already by \cite{hempel1948StudiesLogicExplanation}, and stressed especially by \cite{bromberger1965ApproachExplanation}, explanations can be conceived as answers to ``why?'' questions.
-Perhaps, then, some of the structure of explanations can be read off the grammar of (answers to) ``why?'' questions.
-For instance, asking ``Why $\mathsf{FACT}$?'' (where $\mathsf{FACT}$ is some \textit{explanandum}, a proposition to be explained) is typically understood relative to a set of relevant alternatives to $\mathsf{FACT}$.
-Moreover, this set of alternatives will often depend on contextual factors, including the interests of those posing the question.
-Such factors may affect both what is being asked, and what would be considered a good answer (\citealt{vanfraassen1980ScientificImage}; see also \citealt[Section 5.12] {woodward2003MakingThingsHappen} and \citealt{ylikoski2007IdeaContrastiveExplanandum}).
-For example, the question ``Why did Adam eat the apple?'' can -- depending on whether stress is placed on ``Adam'' or ``apple'' \citep{dretske} -- be a request for information about why Adam (rather than someone else) ate the apple, or about why Adam ate the apple (rather than something else) \citep[p.127]{vanfraassen1980ScientificImage}.
-Proponents of earlier accounts are not unaware of these `pragmatic' and contextual factors, but regard them as peripheral to what is most interesting about explanation.
-Such pragmatic factors hence play no formal role in their positive frameworks.
+Communicative context affects what is being explained.
+Asking ``Why $\mathsf{FACT}$?'' (where $\mathsf{FACT}$ is an \textit{explanandum}, a proposition to be explained) is typically understood relative to a set of relevant alternatives to $\mathsf{FACT}$, which varies with context (\citealt{vanfraassen1980ScientificImage}; see also \citealt[Section 5.12] {woodward2003MakingThingsHappen} and \citealt{ylikoski2007IdeaContrastiveExplanandum}).
+The question ``Why did Adam eat the apple?'' can -- depending on whether stress is placed on ``Adam'' or ``apple'' \citep{dretske} -- be a request for information about why Adam (rather than someone else) ate the apple, or about why Adam ate the apple (rather than something else) \citep[p.127]{vanfraassen1980ScientificImage}.